Mahindra and Mahindra Analysis

 -Rise in commodity prices has increased raw material costs for the companies, impacting their profit margins.

--Shortage of semiconductor chips supply as they are moved to more priority industries currently has affected the production of vehicles.
+-Shortage of semiconductor chips supply as they are moved to more priority industries has affected the production of vehicles.

 +Crisil forecasts CV volumes of 7.5 lakhs – 8.5 lakhs in FY22.